c-qwer/HA-BLE-garage-gate-automation/README.md

 - Garage/gate controller exposed in Home Assistant as a `cover` entity.
   - The cover should report the current gate state, such as `open` and `closed`.
   - The cover should support open and close commands.
-- Vehicle BLE key or BLE beacon.
+- BLE beacon (if the vehicle does not support BLE)
+- Smart Relay connecting to the controller or motor to control the gate

 ## BLE Vehicle Options